Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Introduction

-However, non-stationarity is the constitutional property of real-world time series that can be entangled with essential temporal dependencies for forecasting.
+However, non-stationarity is the inherent property of real-world time series and also good guidance for discovering temporal dependencies for forecasting.
 Experimentally, we observe that training on the stationarized series will undermine the distinction of attentions learned by Transformers.
-As shown in Figure~\ref{fig:motivation}(b), even though input series are clearly distinct, Transformers~\cite{NIPS2017_3f5ee243} trained on the stationarized series still tends to generate quite similar attentions, and the reason for that is what we call \emph{over-stationarization}.
-The unexpected side-effect will make Transformers fail to capture eventful temporal dependencies, limit the model's predictive ability, and even induce the model to generate outputs with huge non-stationarity deviation from the ground truth.
-Thus, \emph{how to increase the series stationarity towards better predictability and mitigate the over-stationarization problem for model capability simultaneously} is the key problem to further improve the performance of forecasting.
+While vanilla Transformers~\cite{NIPS2017_3f5ee243} can capture distinct temporal dependencies from different series in Figure~\ref{fig:motivation}(a), Transformers trained on the stationarized series tend to generate indistinguishable attentions in Figure~\ref{fig:motivation}(b).
+This problem, named by the \emph{over-stationarization}, will bring unexpected side-effect that makes Transformers fail to capture eventful temporal dependencies, limit the model's predictive ability, and even induce the model to generate outputs with huge non-stationarity deviation from the ground truth.
+Thus, \emph{how to attenuate time series non-stationarity towards better predictability and mitigate the over-stationarization problem for model capability simultaneously} is the key problem to further improve the performance of forecasting.